lo-th/Oimo.js/README.md

 ### Note ###

-Oimo Physics uses international system units 0.1 to 10 meters max for dynamic body.<br>
+Oimo Physics uses international system units: 0.1 to 10 meters max for dynamic body.<br>
-In basic demo with three.js, i scale all by 100 so object is between 10 to 1000 three unit.<br>
+In basic demo with THREE, I scaled all by 100 so objects are between 10 to 1000 in THREE units.<br>